mmondics/wild-west-kubernetes/README.md

 ## Goal of Demonstration

-The goal of this demo is to show how one can build a multiarchitecture container image that supports both IBM Z and x86 architectures from a container image originally built just for x86.
-We will then use RHACM to deploy this multiarchitecture container image to OpenShift clusters of each architectures at the same time.
+The goal of this demo is to show how one can build a multiarchitecture container image that supports both IBM Z and x86 architectures from a container image originally built for x86 alone.
+We will then use Red Hat Advanced Cluster Management (RHACM) to deploy this multiarchitecture container image to OpenShift clusters of each architectures at the same time.

 ## Demo Steps

-### Explore RHACM
+### Explore Red Hat Advanced Cluster Management

 Red Hat Advanced Cluster Management provides end-to-end management visibility and control to manage Kubernetes environments such as Red Hat OpenShift.
 With RHACM, you can manage & create clusters along with the applications running on them whether the clusters are on premesis, in the public cloud, or built on different architectures.